Spotting the signs of equine dental problems

 Who exercises most?

-Unsurprisingly, outdoor cats are likely to get a lot more exercise each day, and to be stretching their joints more than the average indoor cat.
+Unsurprisingly, cats that roam outdoors are likely to get a lot more exercise each day, and to be using their joints more than the average indoor cat.

-Cats need around 30 minutes of exercise a day.
+Ideally your cat should do some exercise every day.
 Your outdoor cat will probably easily get their daily dose, simply through their everyday stalking, leaping and pouncing duties.
 Whereas an indoor cat may not be stretching their paws quite so far or so frequently.

 cat playing with a ball inside